On fibrations and measures of irrationality of hyper-K\"ahler manifolds: Rational maps from hyper-K a hler fourfolds: a variant of a theorem of O'Grady

 In this section, we are going to extend Theorem \ref{theoogadry} to the situation studied in \cite{DHMV}.
 The hyper-K\"ahler fourfold $X$ is only supposed to be very general with $\rho(X)=2$ and to admit two line bundles $L$ and $M$ satisfying

 which gives $(L+M)^4=12$ since this implies by \cite{bogo}

-It is proved in \cite[Theorem 1.7]{DHMV} that such an $X$ has $b_2(X)=23$ and the same Chern numbers and Fujiki constant as ${\rm K3}^{[2]}$, but we do not know a priori not that $X$ is numerically equivalent to ${\rm K3}^{[2]}$.
-The following result is in fact needed in order to prove that $X$ as above is deformation equivalent to ${\rm K3}^{[2]}$ so that, a posteriori, $X$ is numerically equivalent to ${\rm K3}^{[2]}$ (see \cite[Theorem 1.5]{DHMV}). \begin{theo} Assume that $X,\,L,\,M$ are as above, with $L,\,M$ nef and $X$ very general with $\rho(X)=2$, and that $h^0(X,L)=0$, so that no divisor in $|L+M|$ is reducible.
-Then $\phi_{L+M}:X\dashrightarrow\mathbb{P}^5$ does not have rationally connected image. \end{theo} Note that \cite[Proposition 6.3]{DHMV} proves that $\phi_{L+M}:X\dashrightarrow\mathbb{P}^5$ has rationally connected image, so that in fact an $X$ as above, with $L$ and $M$ nef satisfying (\ref{eqpourinfibdr}) and $h^0(X,L)=0$ does not exist.
+It is proved in \cite[Theorem 1.7]{DHMV} that such an $X$ has $b_2(X)=23$ and the same Chern numbers and Fujiki constant as ${\rm K3}^{[2]}$, and that the Riemann-Roch polynomial $\chi(X,kL+k'M)$ coincides with the similarly defined polynomial on ${\rm K3}^{[2]}$ equiped with line bundles $L$, $M$ satisfying (\ref{eqpourinfibdr}); however we do not know a priori that $X$ is numerically equivalent to ${\rm K3}^{[2]}$.
+The following result is in fact needed in order to prove that $X$ as above is deformation equivalent to ${\rm K3}^{[2]}$ so that, a posteriori, $X$ is numerically equivalent to ${\rm K3}^{[2]}$ (see \cite[Theorem 1.5]{DHMV}). \begin{theo} Assume that $X,\,L,\,M$ are as above, with $L,\,M$ nef and $X$ very general with $\rho(X)=2$, and that $h^0(X,L)=0$.
+Then $\phi_{L+M}:X\dashrightarrow\mathbb{P}^5$ does not have rationally connected image. \end{theo} \begin{rema} \end{rema}